neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparsifying_yolov5_using_recipes.md

 This step loads a checkpoint file of the best weights measured on the validation set, and converts it into the more common inference formats.
 Then, you can run the file through a compression algorithm to reduce its deployment size and run it in an inference engine such as [DeepSparse](https://github.com/neuralmagic/deepsparse).

-When you applied a recipe in the previous step, the sparsification run created a new `exp` directory under the yolov5 runs directory:
+When you applied a recipe in the previous step, the sparsification run created a new `exp` directory under the `yolov5/runs` directory:

 ```
 |-- VOC